s1155003185/VCCProjectGenerator/README.md

 Note: Still in initialize version, will have full review when official release

-Note: Fixed Update Function not work because of using // <vcc:exceptionType action:"RESERVE"> in exception_type.hpp Please change to
-// <vcc:exceptionType action="RESERVE">

 Please go to following session to see how to create VCC Project to generate c++ dll with Java Interface
 - Tutorial for Create VCC DLL Project to generate dll with Java Interface